sasidhar-d/angular2-quickstart/angular-Hero-3/README.md

 ## TODO

-Things that could be included but have not yet been translated include, Annotations for components, and source stream for better debug and understanding.
+Things that could be included but have not yet been translated include, decorators for components, and source stream for better debug and understanding.